Can the Twin IBC sump be taken apart for shipping/storage?

 No. IBCs, tanks, totes, drums and other items must be removed from the Pallet surface prior to moving it.

 What is the size of the grating that each IBC sits on?

 Each side of the Twin IBC Spill Pallet has a usable surface that is 52" x 52".
 This surface comprised of two removable grates that are each 26" x 52".

 How does the Twin IBC Hard Top lock?

 There is a single point where the top "rolltop" door meets with the bottom "swing-out" doors.
+Click here to see a picture.
 Please note that each side of each compartment requires its own padlock.
 In other words, a total of four (4) padlocks are required to secure one Twin IBC Hard Top.